PEELed

 Papier-mâché

-SCALE: approximately 200 cm
+SCALE: 500 cm

 The Concept

 In many cultures, citrus fruits symbolize health, abundance, and renewal.
-The peel, though not always eaten, contains the highest concentration of vitamins — just as the elderly in society hold layers of lived experience, intuition, and ancestral knowledge.
+The peel, though not always eaten, contains the highest concentration of vitamins, just as the elderly in society hold layers of lived experience, intuition, and ancestral knowledge.
 Too often, this wisdom is ignored or cast aside, especially in fast-moving, youth-focused urban life.
 This work is a tribute to that intrinsic, unpolished, and essential knowledge.

 Each piece is hand-crafted from papier-maché, made using traditional techniques.
 The fragile yet enduring quality of the material mirrors the aging human body — layered, textured, and shaped by time.
 Paper, once used to record stories, now becomes the very skin of the work, reinforcing themes of memory, preservation, and transformation.